weilandia/coding-for-managers/review-1/exercises.md

 Exercise 3:

 **Add nice Bootstrap buttons to all the links on your blog's post index.
 Look at how we made the nav bar buttons for log in / sign up.** *Bonus: use non-default stying on some of the buttons for added effect.*

+Homework:

+**Use your HTML/CSS skills to beautify your homepage.
+You can remove/add anything, add a new background picture etc. If you have time, use your Rails/Ruby skills to customize the blog section of your website.**